Hornsea, located on the Holderness Coast, has a range of coastal management strategies to reduce the impact of coastal

 The videos below show the importance of the seawall at Hornsea, particularly during a spring tide combined with strong winds!

 The image below shows coastal defences to the south of Hornsea.
-These include groynes, extending at right angles out into the sea, rock armour can also be seen at the top of the beach.
+These include groynes, extending at right angles out into the sea, rock armour can also be seen to the south.

 Where the defences end rates of erosion have rapidly increased.
 The reason for this is because the downdrift beach is starved of material, as it is trapped behind groynes.
 Therefore, the unprotected, soft boulder clay is rapidly eroding.
 There is little beach material to the south of the defences so even neap tides (low high tides) reach the base of the cliffs.